 How To Get There

 Most of it is beginner, the only difficult walks were Bald Rock and Girraween.
 Bald Rock was quite steep, a less steep walk is also possible, but Girraween was quite challenging.
-Especially with slippery shoes and a lot of camera gear, walking (and crawling) up the rock face was quite a nerve racking task at some points and definitely wouldn’t be for everybody, although I’m sure the rock would be dryer and therefor less slippery in the afternoon.
+Especially with slippery shoes and a lot of camera gear, walking (and crawling) up the rock face was quite a nerve-racking task at some points and definitely wouldn’t be for everybody.
 Make sure you’re with a friend.

 Get your camera ready for some snap-worthy micros